awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PlacementConstraints`  <a name="cfn-ecs-service-placementconstraints"></a>
 An array of placement constraint objects to use for tasks in your service\.
-You can specify a maximum of 10 constraints per task \(this limit includes constraints in the task definition and those specified at runtime\)\.
+You can specify a maximum of 10 constraints for each task\.
+This limit includes constraints in the task definition and those specified at runtime\.
 *Required*: No
 *Type*: List of [PlacementConstraint](aws-properties-ecs-service-placementconstraint.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)